Grand Rapids, Michigan: Economy

-Culture
+Arts and culture

 In 1969, Alexander Calder's abstract sculpture, La Grande Vitesse, which translates from French as "the great swiftness" or more loosely as "grand rapids," was installed downtown on Vandenberg Plaza, the redesigned setting of Grand Rapids City Hall.
 It was the first work of public art in the United States funded by the National Endowment for the Arts.
 The sculpture is informally known as "the Calder", and since its installation the city has hosted an annual Festival of the Arts in the area surrounding the sculpture, now known informally as "Calder Plaza".
 During the first weekend in June, several blocks of downtown surrounding the Calder stabile in Vandenberg Plaza are closed to traffic.
 The festival features several stages with free live performances, food booths selling a variety of ethnic cuisine, art demonstrations and sales, and other arts-related activities.
 Organizers bill it as the largest all-volunteer arts festival in the United States.
 Vandenberg Plaza also hosts various ethnic festivals throughout the summer season.

 Each October, the city celebrates Polish culture, historically based on the West side of town, with Pulaski Days.

 In 1973, Grand Rapids hosted Sculpture off the Pedestal, an outdoor exhibition of public sculpture, which assembled works by 13 world-renowned artists, including Mark di Suvero, John Henry, Kenneth Snelson, Robert Morris, John Mason, Lyman Kipp, and Stephen Antonakos, in a single, citywide celebration.
 Sculpture off the Pedestal was a public/private partnership, including financial support by the National Endowment for the Arts, educational support from the Michigan Council for the Arts, and in-kind contributions from individuals, business, and industry.
 Fund-raising events, volunteers, and locals housing artists contributed to the public character of the event.

 From 1980 to 2015, Celebration on the Grand was held the weekend after Labor Day, featuring free concerts, fireworks display and food booths.
 'Celebration on the Grand' is an event that celebrates life in the Grand River valley.